Blake Lawrie

-Blake Lawrie (born 10 January 1997) is an Australian professional rugby league footballer who plays as a and for the St. George Illawarra Dragons in the National Rugby League (NRL).
+Blake Lawrie (born 10 January 1997) is an Australian professional rugby league footballer who plays as a and for the York Knights in the Super League.

 Background

 Lawrie was born in Wollongong, New South Wales, Australia.

 He played his junior rugby league for the Dapto Canaries and Western Suburbs Red Devils, before being signed by the St. George Illawarra Dragons.

 Playing career

 Early career

 In 2015 and 2016, Lawrie played for the St. George Illawarra Dragons' NYC team.

 2017

 In 2017, Lawrie played for the Dragons' Intrust Super Premiership NSW team, Illawarra Cutters.
 On 1 May, he re-signed with the Dragons on a 2-year contract until the end of 2019.
 Later that week, he played for the Junior Kangaroos against the Junior Kiwis.
 On 31 May, he played for the New South Wales under-20s team against the Queensland under-20s team.
 In round 17 of the 2017 NRL season, he made his NRL debut for the Dragons against the Gold Coast Titans.